 2. Change Your PlayStation Network Account Password

-As with most security breaches, the first and simplest step you should take should be to change your password.
-Likely, your password is now known to the hacker, plus any accounts that use that same password are potentially compromised.
+The first and simplest step you should take should be to change your password.
+Your password is now known to the hacker.
+Any accounts that use the same password are potentially compromised.
 There are two methods to do this, depending on if you’re on a console or your PC/phone.

 In either case, it is recommended to use a service such as Dash Lane to generate and store more secure passwords.